Tag: book cover

 Book Review: Diviner’s Game Series by Jennifer Cody

-This post includes reviews of the books in the Diviner's Game series: Bishop to Knight One (#1) Knight to Castle Two (#2) Queen to King Three (#3) Bishop to Knight One (Diviner's Game #1) When I tried to read an earlier edition of this book, I didn’t get very far.
-A few months later, I … Continue reading Book Review: Diviner’s Game Series by Jennifer Cody
+This post includes reviews of the books in the Diviner’s Game series: Bishop to Knight One (Diviner’s Game #1) When I tried to read an earlier edition of this book, I didn’t get very far.
+A few months later, I read other books by this author and fell in love…

 Book Review: Play by Nikki Markham

-Read my review of an earlier book set in the same world, Impact This book is not officially part of the series, per the author, and it works very well as a stand-alone.
-But, both main characters here are featured in Impact, and the overall friendship connections involved in the larger cast of characters are … Continue reading Book Review: Play by Nikki Markham
+This book is not officially part of the series, per the author, and it works very well as a stand-alone.
+But, both main characters here are featured in Impact, and the overall friendship connections involved in the larger cast of characters are more interesting and carry a bit more weight…

 Book Review: Pieces of Silver (Starian Tale) by Iris Foxglove